 St. Mark's is awarded the National Blue Ribbon School designation

 The No Child Left Behind - Blue Ribbon Schools Program honors public and private K-12 schools that are either academically superior in their states or that demonstrate dramatic gains in student achievement.
 St. Mark's was selected in 2005 as a National Blue Ribbon School.
-Barbara Clark, principal and Linda Merchant, director of curriculum traveled to Washington, D.C. to accept the award for the school.
+Barbara Clark, principal, and Linda Merchant, curriculum director traveled to Washington, D.C. to accept the award for the school.

 Children's attitudes towards learning and their perceptions of themselves as lifelong learners are established in the beginning school years.

-The scope and quality of children' educational experiences are determined primarily by the school principal, who establishes, through the important work of teachers and the support of caring parents, the character of a particular school' program.
+The scope and quality of children's educational experiences are determined primarily by the school principal, who establishes, through the important work of teachers and the support of caring parents, the character of a particular school's program.

 The dedication and enthusiasm of the outstanding principals who guide children's early education experiences should be acknowledged to both show appreciation for their work as well as to allow them to serve as models for others in the field.

 Criteria established by the United States Department of Education and NAESP require: The principal must demonstrate evidence of outstanding contributions to the community and to the education profession and should lead a school that: